jgarber623/sixtwothree.org/src/posts/_posts/2015-12-08-notes-from-designing-for-performance.md

 As you might imagine, <cite>Designing for Performance</cite> is jam-packed with statistics.
 Early on, Lara throws down the performance gauntlet:

-> If you’re looking for a page load time benchmark for your site, this is it: users expect pages to load in two seconds, and after three seconds, up to [40% of users](http://www.mcrinc.com/Documents/Newsletters/201110_why_web_performance_matters.pdf) will abandon your site.
+> If you're looking for a page load time benchmark for your site, this is it: users expect pages to load in two seconds, and after three seconds, up to [40% of users](http://www.mcrinc.com/Documents/Newsletters/201110_why_web_performance_matters.pdf) will abandon your site.
 Moreover, [85% of mobile users](http://www.radware.com/Products/FastView/) expect sites to load at least as fast or faster than sites on their desktop.

 Two seconds is all the time you have to get usable content in front of your website's visitors before they start bailing.
 More importantly, your users expect your website to function consistently across all of their devices, regardless of the nature of that device or the conditions under which they're attempting to access it.
 This may sound unfair—or frustrating or infuriating—but that's the reality we face.